wavemaker/docs/learn/how-tos/websocket-usage-chatroom-app.md

 **Step 6:** Create a **DB CRUD Variable** to get the logged-in user details.

-This variable will get the logged in employee details.
+This variable will get the logged-in employee details.
 Follow the below steps to create the variable:

 1. [Create a Database CRUD Variable](/learn/assets/var_sel.png) (in this case **employeeDetails) for `hrdb` `Employee` entity.**
     - Check the properties **Request data on page load**